jonnonz1/nz-statute-book/acts/public/1961/crimes-act-1961.md

     (v) takes any photograph; or
     (vi) records any sound or image; or
     (vii) delivers any object to any person,—
+(2) In this section,—
+  - **document** has the meaning given in section 217
+  - **information** includes information about military tactics, techniques, or procedures.

+### 78AAA Improper conduct for or on behalf of foreign power to compromise protected New Zealand interest
+Intentional conduct
+(1) A person commits an offence if—
+  (a) the person engages in improper conduct for or on behalf of a foreign power; and (b) the person knows, or ought to know, that they are engaging in the conduct for or on behalf of a foreign power; and (c) the person engages in the conduct intending to compromise a protected New Zealand interest.
+(2) A person who commits an offence against subsection (1) is liable on conviction to imprisonment for a term not exceeding 14 years.
+Reckless conduct
+(3) A person commits an offence if—
+  (a) the person engages in improper conduct for or on behalf of a foreign power; and (b) the person knows, or ought to know, that they are engaging in the conduct for or on behalf of a foreign power; and (c) the person engages in the conduct being reckless as to whether doing so is likely to compromise a protected New Zealand interest.
+(4) A person who commits an offence against subsection (3) is liable on conviction to imprisonment for a term not exceeding 10 years.
+Interpretation
+(5) To avoid doubt,—
+  (a) the fact that a person protects information for a lawful purpose in the ordinary course of business, a profession, or an occupation, whether paid or unpaid, is not, by itself, a sufficient basis for inferring that the person is engaging in improper conduct:
+  (b) the fact that a person engages in any protest, advocacy, or dissent, or engages in any strike, lockout, or other industrial action, is not, by itself, a sufficient basis for inferring that the person is—
+    (i) intending to compromise a protected New Zealand interest; or (ii) reckless as to whether the person’s conduct is likely to compromise a protected New Zealand interest.
+(6) Examples of conduct contemplated by subsection (5)﻿(a) include the protection of trade secrets, commercially sensitive information, personal information, journalists’ sources, or legally privileged communications, including by way of encryption.
+(7) In this section, conduct that a person engages in for or on behalf of a foreign power— (a) includes conduct that is—
+    (i) instigated, directed, or supervised by a foreign power; or (ii) undertaken in collaboration with, or with the assistance, funding, or agreement of, a foreign power; but (b) excludes conduct that constitutes the lawful performance of the person’s functions or duties as an employee, contractor, authorised representative, or agent of the Government of New Zealand.
+(8) In this section,—
+  - **foreign power** means any of the following:
+    (a) a foreign government (as defined in section 105C):
+    (b) a foreign public agency (as defined in section 105C):
+    (c) a foreign public enterprise (as defined in section 105C):
+    (d) a foreign public official (as defined in section 105C, but as if the references to a public international organisation were removed):
+    (e) a political party within a foreign country (as defined in section 105C) that constitutes, forms part of, or represents a foreign government (as defined in section 105C):
+    (f) a person in their capacity as a holder of a political or official post if— (i) the person holds that post as a result of, or in the course of, their membership of a political party referred to in paragraph (e); or
+      (ii) the person is subject to the direction or control of, or is significantly influenced by, a political party referred to in paragraph (e) in exercising the functions of that post:
+    (g) a company, body, organisation, or association whose main purpose is to support a political party referred to in paragraph (e)
+  - **improper conduct** means conduct that includes any of the following:
+    (a) conduct that is of a covert nature, which may include— (i) concealing a person’s actions or identity:
+      (ii) obscuring the existence of an association or relationship:
+      (iii) collecting or sharing information about a person without their knowledge or consent:
+    (b) conduct that is of a deceptive nature, which may include— (i) misrepresenting or obfuscating a person’s purpose in acting or not acting:
+      (ii) failing to disclose the consequences of acting or not acting in accordance with any representation:
+      (iii) making a false representation:
+      (iv) omitting any material particular in dealing with another person:
+    (c) conduct that is of a coercive nature, which may include— (i) using intimidating, threatening, manipulative, or exploitative behaviour against another person:
+      (ii) enabling the denial or restriction of access to property or services that another person would otherwise be entitled to access:
+    (d) conduct that is of a corruptive nature, which may include abusing a person’s position or authority in a manner that enables the person to—
+      (i) exert undue influence or control over another person:
+      (ii) make a monetary or personal gain
+  - **protected New Zealand interest** means any of the following:
+    (a) the security or defence of New Zealand:
+    (b) the economic well-being of New Zealand:
+    (c) the international relations of New Zealand:
+    (d) the functioning of the executive, judiciary, or legislature of New Zealand:
+    (e) the exercise or performance of any public function, duty, or power conferred or imposed on a person or body by or pursuant to the law of New Zealand:
+    (f) the fair and impartial conduct of any election, poll, or referendum under the law of New Zealand:
+    (g) the ability of any person to exercise in New Zealand any human, civil, political, or democratic right recognised under the law of New Zealand:
+    (h) the safety or security of—
+      (i) any person in New Zealand; or
+      (ii) any citizen of New Zealand, whether or not that person is in New Zealand; or (iii) any person ordinarily resident in New Zealand, whether or not that person is in New Zealand.

+### 78AAB Commission of imprisonable offence for or on behalf of foreign power to provide relevant benefit
+Intentional conduct
+(1) A person commits an offence if the person commits any imprisonable offence for or on behalf of a foreign power intending to provide a relevant benefit to a foreign power.
+(2) A person who commits an offence against subsection (1) is liable on conviction to imprisonment for a term not exceeding 10 years.
+Reckless conduct
+(3) A person commits an offence if the person commits any imprisonable offence for or on behalf of a foreign power being reckless as to whether doing so is likely to provide a relevant benefit to a foreign power.
+(4) A person who commits an offence against subsection (3) is liable on conviction to imprisonment for a term not exceeding 7 years.
+Interpretation
+(5) To avoid doubt, the fact that a person engages in any protest, advocacy, or dissent, or engages in any strike, lockout, or other industrial action, is not, by itself, a sufficient basis for inferring that the person is—
+  (a) intending to provide a relevant benefit to a foreign power; or (b) reckless as to whether the person’s conduct is likely to provide a relevant benefit to a foreign power.
+(6) In this section, committing an imprisonable offence for or on behalf of a foreign power includes committing the offence— (a) at the instigation, at the direction, or under the supervision of a foreign power; or (b) in collaboration with, or with the assistance, funding, or agreement of, a foreign power.
+(7) In this section,—
+  - **foreign power** has the same meaning as in section 78AAA
+  - **to provide a relevant benefit to a foreign power** means 1 or more of the following:
+    (a) to support the intelligence activities of a foreign power:
+    (b) to enhance the political or economic influence or the military or technological capability of a foreign power:
+    (c) to advance the coercive influence of a foreign power over persons in or outside New Zealand.

 ### 78AA Wrongful communication, retention, or copying of classified information
 (1) Every person specified in subsection (2) is liable to imprisonment for a term not exceeding 5 years if the person, within or outside New Zealand,—